Salutations All Fans Of Old School,

 Most music posted here can be found on most on demand streaming such as Rhapsody (Now Napster) & Spotify.
 For now, Spotify’s desktop (PC) application is totally Free to use, and fully functional.
 However, Napster has a slightly bigger library of original music tho (40+ million songs and now access to international music in 33 countries), unlimited downloads, unlimited playlists, and tons more features for just $9.99 per month (pay a yearly subscription and save even more money).
 Other suggested digital retailers are Amazon, GooglePlay, and iTunes; all quick, safe and convenient.
 Most of classic movies I post can be found on either *Hulu,* *Netflix,* Amazon, Amazon Prime, Amazon’s On-Demand, iTunes, GooglePlay, VUDU, and or YouTube (public domain, Creative Commons, or legal commercial free programming).

 I recommend that you bookmark my site and visit at least once every week.
-I frequently updating my blog with something.
-Follow me on twitter to get updated on my latest articles.
+I frequently update my blog with something new.
+Follow me on twitter to get my classic tweets.
+If you’d like to also contact me, you can do so by sending me a direct message through twitter, Google+, or Facebook.
 Please be kind and tell your friends about VintageNewscast.com, your new home for new classic discoveries!